jonathf/chaospy/docs/user_guide/quadrature.rst

 ==================== ======================= ========================= ===================

 However, the list is not limited to these cases.
 Any and all valid weight function are supported this way.
-However, not all weight functions does not work very well.
+However, not all weight functions work equally well.
 E.g. using the log-normal probability density function as a weight function is known to scale badly.
 Which one works or not, depends on context, so any non-standard use has to be done with some care.